 Contact the Office of Clinical Placement

-UWM College of Nursing Office of Clinical Placement is here to work with partner organizations, preceptors and students.
+UWM School of Nursing Office of Clinical Placement is here to work with partner organizations, preceptors and students.
 We welcome you to reach out to us and we will be happy to route your inquiry to the appropriate team member.